Creating Your First Projection

 Review the Scenario

 Alternatively, does the client reach the end of their projections with a positive estate?
 Review the Estate Summary by clicking the blue icon at the top of the Estate Before Tax column.
-This opens the Estate Summary table with values displayed as of Dec.
+This opens a detailed table with values displayed as of Dec.
 31 of the final year of the projections.
-You can also click any value under the Estate Before Tax column to open the Estate Summary table for that year specifically.
-(For example, I could click $1,176,181 in the example to see the Estate Summary at age 74 in 2037).
+You can also click any value under the Estate Before Tax column to open that year's Estate Before Tax Summary table specifically.
+(For example, I could click $1,714,911 in the example to see the Summary at age 65 in 2030).

-From here, you can begin to further customize and modify your scenario.
-We have created a handy checklist for you to refer to once you have created a projection with reminders of areas you might wish to review.
+From here, you can begin to customize and modify your scenario.
+We created a handy checklist for your reference with reminders of areas to review.
 Here are a few more resources you may find helpful for your next steps.

 Still need help?
 Contact Us Contact Us